 If you keep reading, you'll also see some very old stuff with a bit of change in time.

-Two servers replace themselves every week and fetch the rendered content from Github.
-They pay for the new server from a Bitcoin Cash wallet.
-It's using my "Poor Man's Failover" DNS trick I talked about before, so it's georedundant.
-Replication has a single point of failure for now.
+Two servers replace themselves every week.
+They pay for the new server from a Bitcoin SV WalkingLiberty wallet.
+It's using a "Poor Man's Failover" DNS trick, so it's georedundant.
 It's kind of overkill for what this is, but it's also a testbed for new ideas.
 I'm a firm believer in dogfooding and am doing just that, for better and for worse.

 More from me: